MojtabaValizadeh/paresy/README.md

 by Mojtaba Valizadeh and Martin Berger.
 A draft of the paper is available at
 - https://users.sussex.ac.uk/~mfb21/pldi23.pdf

+The original code, submitted to PLDI 2023, is available using the tag [`v0.1`](https://github.com/MojtabaValizadeh/paresy/releases/tag/v0.1), or using commit `6aa87ae`.

 ## Introduction

 In this work, the goal is to find a `precise` and `minimal` regular expression (RE) that accepts a given set of positive strings and rejects a given set of negative ones.
 To accomplish this, we developed an algorithm called `PaRESy`, Parallel Regular Expression Synthesiser, which is implemented in two codes: one for CPU using C++, and another for GPU using Cuda C++.
 By doing this, we could measure the speed-up for the most challenging examples.